OpenNHM/OpenNHM_Homepage/content/posts/MonthlyApr2022.md

 The info in here is a bit short...
 This is because there's a separate post about the main event this month: **Version 1.0 is out**!!
-Please head over there to get the full info on this.
+Please head over [there](/posts/version1_0/) to get the full info.

 Apart from this we worked on:

 - a few fixes regarding init files
-- reworking a few AIMEC functions and calculating real areas in this regard
+- reworking a few AIMEC functions and calculating real areas
 - a few minor bugs are fixed
 - added various documentation bits, especially the installation instructions.
-Currently we are offering to different setups for you to choose.
+Currently we are offering two different setups for you to choose.
 One for operational settings and on for development purposes.
 Please head over to our documentation https://docs.avaframe.org to find out more
 - we are in the process of writing peer reviewed papers.
 Will take a while :-)